Rahul1656/AppRater/README.md

-# AppRater
+# AppRate

-A HMOS library which provides AppRater animation
+A HMOS library which provides AppRate animation

 ## Source